 Somewhere, far away, too far for her to do anything about it, a train wreck was in progress, tons and tons of metal collapsing on itself, whole compartments combusting, grass bursting into flame and smoking alongside the tracks.

 Of course, the phrase “train wreck” is a cliché.
 But doesn’t this detailed description make it come to life?

 Cliches are clichés only if we use them mindlessly and fail to edit them.

 Finally, let me wrap up with a quote from the late British fantasy writer Terry Pratchett: “The reason that clichés become clichés is that they are the hammers and screwdrivers in the toolbox of communication.”

-Thanks for the question, Judy.
+Thanks for the question about reducing clichés, Judy.
 Don’t be too hard on yourself.
 Instead, just make dealing with clichés a core part of your editing process.